 In other words, any excess contributions you make to your HSA can be withdrawn after age 65 without penalty.
 Just like a traditional IRA, when the funds are used for non-qualifying medical expenses you will have to pay tax on the withdrawals, which is no different than other retirement savings options.

 The law is currently silent on what happens to your HSA when you reach 70 1/2.
 We expect that the IRS will treat your HSA like an IRA and therefore require minimum distributions, but this has not been settled.

 When you die, your surviving spouse inherits your HSA and it is treated as their HSA if they are named as the beneficiary.
 Otherwise, your HSA ceases to be an HSA and is included in the federal gross income of your estate or the named beneficiary.

 There are three strategies that you can use to grow your HSA large enough to cover your retirement years.
 First, make the maximum allowable deposit to your HSA each year.
 Second, if your medical plan includes the option, invest your HSA in mutual funds instead of keeping your account entirely in an FDIC-insured savings account.
 And third, delay reimbursing yourself from your HSA account as long as possible to profit from its tax sheltered compounding interest.

-Another option during retirement is to enroll in a Medicate Medical Savings Account.
+Another option during retirement is to enroll in a Medicare Medical Savings Account (MSA).
 This account is similar to an HSA, but funded in retirement by Medicare contributions.
 If you select a Medicare MSA during retirement, you can use the funds in your HSA until you build sufficient value in your Medicare MSA.